DTN Early Word Livestock Comments 12/01 05:58

 *Based on formula estimating live cattle equivalent of gross packer revenue.

 (The Live Cattle Equiv.
 Index has been updated to depict recent changes in live

-short-covering Monday.
-Boxed beef prices were mixed on Friday with choice up
+to $2.00 anticipated.
+Boxed beef prices were mixed with choice up $0.14 and

 Get your local Cash Bids emailed to you each morning from DTN – click here